GhizlaneAmjoun/cybersecurity-web-portal-lab/README.md

 ## Overview

 I built and analyzed a small (intentionally vulnerable) web application in a local environment to test its security.
 The goal was to experience both sides of web security: first as the developer building the application, then as the attacker identifying weaknesses.
-This project gave me the opportunity to apply and connect some of the concepts I’ve been exploring through my cybersecurity journey, including:
+This project gave me the opportunity to apply and connect some concepts I’ve been exploring through my cybersecurity journey, including:

 - *Web & Networking:* HTTP request/response, status codes, localhost (127.0.0.1) and port-based hosting, basic web server behavior
 - *Frontend Development:* HTML page structure, JavaScript client-side logic, form handling and input validation